mig8at/repollo/README.md

 - **CRUD Operations**: Create, Read, Update, and Delete elements in collections.
 - **Query Chaining**: Filter, sort, and limit data using a functional style.
 - **Thread-Safe**: Built-in concurrency safety using mutexes.
+- **Event Streams**: Subscribe to collection events using channels.

 ---